VivianGrom/ShannonEntropy/README.md

 - 'exp3.py' – A case study investigating spatially variable uplift.
 - 'shannon_edem.py' – An example demonstrating entropy calculations using alternative data grids.

+Raw data
+- 'nc_files' - NetCDF (.nc) files containing time-resolved snapshots of Landscape Evolution Model outputs for each experiment.
+Each file stores gridded fields of topographic elevation (topographic__elevation) and soil depth (soil__depth) on a raster grid, with dimensions (time, y, x).
+Metadata include grid size, node spacing, spatial units (meters), and model configuration parameters.
+These files represent the raw model outputs from which processed datasets and figures are derived.

 This repository provides a structured approach to quantifying spatial patterns and variability within LEM outputs, facilitating comparative analysis across different uplift scenarios.